kyclark/tiny_python_projects/book.md

 # Chapter 8: Gashlycrumb

 Write a Python program called `gashlycrumb.py` that takes a letter of the alphabet as an argument and looks up the line in a `-f|--file` argument (default `gashlycrumb.txt`) and prints the line starting with that letter.
+It should generate usage with no arguments or for `-h|--help`:

 ````
 $ ./gashlycrumb.py